Please update your browser

 Click the flag to test.

-The monster says the message.
+Cool, the monster says the message.

 Next, animate the monster's expression at the same time.

 then add another string input.

-Name it something like “monster feelings.”
+Name it something like monster feelings.

-A new blank appears in the “show feelings” blocks.
+A new blank appears in the show feelings blocks.

 Type in the emotion associated with each statement.

-You no longer need the “set feeling” blocks under both “when flag clicked” stacks, so delete them.
+under both one flag clicked stacks, so delete them.